grpc/proposal/A88-xds-data-error-handling.md

 If the client wants to instead drop existing cached resources and start failing data plane RPCs on data errors, they may update their bootstrap to use the new "fail_on_data_errors" server feature instead.

+This proposal removes the requirement from [gRFC A53] to log when ignoring a resource deletion and then again when the resource comes back into existence.
+Instead, we will reflect ignored resource deletion via both CSDS (see [gRFC A40]) and XdsClient metrics (see [gRFC A78]) by setting the cache entry state to `NOT_FOUND` without actually deleting the cached resource.

+### Cache Entry States, CSDS, and XdsClient Metrics

+The cache entry in the XdsClient is used to expose the client's state via both CSDS ([gRFC A40]) and XdsClient metrics ([gRFC A78]).
+Implementations must ensure that the data exposed to watchers is consistent with the cache, so that CSDS and our metrics accurately represent the resources used by the client.

+Cache entries will contain both the currently used resource, if any, and the most recent error seen, if any.
+A cache entry must be in one of the following states, the last two of which are new:

+- `REQUESTED`: The client has subscribed to the resource but has not yet received the resource.
+In this state, neither the resource nor the error will be present in the cache entry.
+- `DOES_NOT_EXIST`: The resource does not exist, either because the resource timer has fired and the "resource_timer_is_transient_failure" server feature is not present, or because of an LDS or CDS resource deletion.
+The entry will contain an error indicating how the deletion occurred.
+If the "fail_on_data_errors" server feature is not present, the most recently seen resource may still be present in the cache entry.
+- `ACKED`: The resource exists and is valid.
+In this case, the error will be unset, and the resource will be present.
+- `NACKED`: The most recent version of the resource seen from the control plane was invalid.
+The error will indicate the validation failure.
+If the "fail_on_data_errors" server feature is not present, the most recently seen resource may still be present in the cache entry.
+- `RECEIVED_ERROR`: The client received an [xRFC TP3] error from the control plane.
+The error will be the error received from the control plane.
+If the "fail_on_data_errors" server feature is not present, the most recently seen resource may still be present in the cache entry.
+- `TIMEOUT`: The client has subscribed to the resource but did not receive it before the timer fired, and the "resource_timer_is_transient_failure" server feature is present.
+The resource will be unset and the error will indicate the timeout.

+Those states map directly to the states in the CSDS `ClientResourceStatus` enum.

+[gRFC A78] defines a set of XdsClient metrics to be exported via OpenTelemetry.
+One of the metric labels defined there is the `grpc.xds.cache_state` label, which is used for the `grpc.xds_client.resources` metric.
+In keeping with the new cache states defined here, we will add the following new possible values for this label:
+- `timeout`: The cache entry is in TIMEOUT state.
+- `does_not_exist_but_cached`: The cache entry is in DOES_NOT_EXIST
+  state but does contain a cached resourc (i.e., we have seen an LDS or CDS resource deletion but have ignored it).
+- `received_error`: The cache entry is in RECEIVED_ERROR state, and no resource is cached.
+- `received_error_but_cached`: The cache entry is in RECEIVED_ERROR
+  state, and there is a cached resource (i.e., we have ignored a data error due to "fail_on_data_errors" not being present).

 ### Summary of Behavior Changes